What is an Implicit Association Test (IAT)?

 Don't forget to take the test!

-Remember that you can access it by clicking in the blue pop up that appears in the bottom-left part of this page.
-If it doesn’t appear, please, refresh your browser.
+Remember that you can access it by clicking in the blue pop up that appears in the bottom-left part of this page (you may need refresh your browser)

 Other sources